In the 2-year AFFIRM pivotal trial:

-5-YEAR RESULTS FROM THE TYSABRI GLOBAL OBSERVATIONAL PROGRAM IN SAFETY (TYGRIS) STUDY
+5-YEAR RESULTS FROM THE TYSABRI GLOBAL OBSERVATIONAL PROGRAM IN SAFETY (TYGRIS) STUDY1

-Study description: TYGRIS (The TYSABRI Global Observational PRogram In Safety) was a 5-year, global, observational cohort study designed to capture long-term safety data in patients with MS treated with TYSABRI® (natalizumab).
+Study description: TYGRIS was a 5-year, global, observational cohort study designed to capture long-term safety data in patients with MS treated with TYSABRI® (natalizumab).
 The incidence and pattern of treatment-emergent serious adverse events were examined in a postmarketing sample of 6434 patients who received TYSABRI, 2207 of whom enrolled in the US.

 • TYGRIS did not require a fixed-dosing regimen